project

 Project Overview

-We are currently working on three randomized evaluations of programs that study the effects of equipping officers with body-worn cameras.
-These projects are ongoing with the Boston Police Department, the Las Vegas Metropolitan Police Department and the New York Police Department.
+We completed three randomized evaluations of programs that study the effects of equipping officers with body-worn cameras.
+These projects were completed in close collaboration with the Boston Police Department, the Las Vegas Metropolitan Police Department and the New York City Police Department.

 Boston Project: